It’s been seven years since my dad and I first made our way to Monaco on a day trip from Nice, and I can still remember how excited we were.

 Reaching Monaco is effortless and scenic, making the journey part of the experience itself.
 Most day trips begin in Nice or other French Riviera cities, with several convenient options to suit every traveler’s style.

-The train from Nice -Ville station is the most popular since most tourists base themselves out of Nice.
+The train from Nice-Ville station is the most popular option since most tourists base themselves out of Nice, with one-way tickets typically running €5–€7.
 Though you can take the train from any station in the area easily.
 I always depart from nearby Antibes, since that’s where I like to live when I’m in town.

 Regular services run throughout the day, offering a picturesque 25‑minute ride that hugs the Mediterranean coastline, so expect sweeping views of turquoise waters and charming seaside towns along the way.